rafalab/rafalab.github.io/pages/teaching.md

 You can downloada a free PDF version of the textbook from [Leanpub](https://leanpub.com/dataanalysisforthelifesciences) and the paperback  (not free) you can get on [Amazon](https://www.amazon.com/dp/1498775675/ref=cm_sw_em_r_mt_dp_U_cjuCEb0PPPM4Z).

-Series landing page is [here](https://www.edx.org/professional-certificate/harvardx-data-analysis-for-life-sciences).
+The series landing page is [here](https://www.edx.org/professional-certificate/harvardx-data-analysis-for-life-sciences).

 * [Statistics and R](https://www.edx.org/course/statistics-and-r): Basic statistical inference with R base.